What are Electrons?

 The above image clearly shows the structure of an atom and its similarity with the structure of the solar system.
 The planets in the case of solar system or electrons in the event if an atom revolves around the sun and the nucleus respectively.

 The credit for the discovery of electron goes to J.J.
 Thompson.
 He performed an experiment on the cathode rays; he showed that the cathode rays are charged particles.
 The velocity of cathode rays was much less as compared to the speed of light.
 He devised methods to measure the charge to mass ratio of cathode rays.
 Thompson, therefore, concluded that the cathode rays are 1/1000th mass of hydrogen ion (which is a proton).
 These negatively charged cathode ray particles are now known as electrons.

-Electrons are negatively charged particle with negligible mass.
+Electrons are negatively charged particles with negligible mass.
 The mass of an atom is the sum of the number of protons and neutrons.
 Protons are positively charged particles whereas neutrons do not carry any charge.
 The number of protons and electrons is equal hence an atom is electrically neutral in nature.
 Protons and neutrons together are known as nucleons.